mafintosh/blog/posts/pragmatic-modularity.md

 * [drag-and-drop-files](https://github.com/mikolalysenko/drag-and-drop-files) - a function that turns a div into a drop area
 * [insert-css](https://github.com/substack/insert-css) - inserts css into the head tag of an html page

 Once in a while you'll end up writing a module that has a bit broader scope than can be expressed in a the module name.
-I recent module I wrote that fits this pattern is called [hyperdrive](https://github.com/mafintosh/hyperdrive).
+Recently I wrote a module that fits this pattern.
+The module is called [hyperdrive](https://github.com/mafintosh/hyperdrive).
 Even though you make a bigger module you still want to keep the code base as lean as possible by factoring out various parts of the code base into independent modules.

 An anti-pattern to avoid when doing this is prefixing your dependency names with the parent module name.
 For example, hyperdrive relies on merkle trees internally and I wanted to factor out the generation of these into a separate module.
-The easiest way of doing that would have been to call it hyperdrive-merkle-tree-stream and have it generate a merkle tree specific for what hyperdrive needed.
+The easiest way of doing that would have been to create a new module and call it hyperdrive-merkle-tree-stream and have it generate a merkle tree specificly for what hyperdrive needed.
 However, by doing this, we introduce a coupling to hyperdrive and are making our new indedepent module much less usable for other projects.
 Instead the new module was simply called [merkle-tree-stream](https://github.com/mafintosh/merkle-tree-stream) and has no coupling what so ever to hyperdrive.
 When hyperdrive uses it, it passes in some configuration that makes it generate the merkle trees it needs.

 The disadvantage is a bit more code in your parent module.
 The advantage is a highly decoupled module that will be much more stable over time and more usable for other developers.

 ### Beware of I/O

-I/O stands for Input/Output and is general term we use when a program is writing to disk, reading from the network or similar.
+I/O stands for Input/Output and is a general term we use when a program is writing to disk, reading from the network or similar.
 I/O is hard to get right and introduces a hard coupling to your modules.
 Luckily functions that do I/O in node are easy to identify since node does async I/O. If a function takes a callback or returns a promise it is most likely doing some sort of I/O.

 Why is I/O bad?
 Well it isn't really, except it will couple your module to a specific way of doing things.
 Here is an example.
-Lets say we wanted a module that gunzipped a http request.
+Let's say we wanted a module that gunzipped a http request.
 It might look something like this

 ``` js
 var gunzipRequest = require('gunzip-request')